 In addition to staying in contact with your probation officer, you will be subject to several restrictions and requirements while you are on probation.
 You may be limited in your ability to consume alcohol and will most likely have to submit to random drug or alcohol tests.
-You may be required to attend drug or alcohol education programs and may need to attend 12 step meetings like NA or AA.
+These tests are normally sourced from companies like Countrywide Testing to make sure that people on probation aren’t misusing any drugs during this time.
+This ensures that officials can make sure people are abiding by the rules of probation.
+During this time, you may also be required to attend drug or alcohol education programs and may need to attend 12 step meetings like NA or AA.
 You may be required to pay monthly probation fees and perform community service.
 Failing to comply with any of the terms of your probation could result in the revocation of your probation and the reinstatement of your entire jail term.

 Probation from a DUI

 While on probation you will also need to avoid any unlawful behavior.
 This means that if you commit a crime while you are on probation, your probation could be revoked for the DUI and you may not have probation as the option for any other crimes.
 Things like using drugs, associating with known criminals or driving without a license can be considered unlawful behavior that can lead to the revocation of your probation.

 Working with your our DUI attorney legal team will help you ensure that you understand the terms of your probation and that you fully comply with each of the requirements.
 Successfully completing probation is the last step to take in putting your DUI behind you and having the right legal advice will ensure the process goes as smoothly as possible.